Banditolabs/compSci/basic-sorting/basic-sorting.md

 </details>

 So how can we overcome this problem?
-The answer is to use a placeholder!
+The old answer is to use a placeholder!

 ```js